Despite major scientific progress, there are hardly any effective, science-based anti-aging nutraceuticals.

 The team at NOVOS is fascinated by longevity science and in it for the remainder of their very long lives.
 The team believes that addressing aging is the best way to keep people healthy, avoiding chronic illnesses of age and looking and feeling their best for the longest time possible.

-Chris Mirabile graduated from NYU’s Stern School of Business and later won their business plan competition with his startup company, Hotlist, a location-based social network that scaled to 220 million people’s social plans.
+Chris Mirabile graduated from NYU Stern School of Business and later won their business plan competition with his startup company, Hotlist, a location-based social network that scaled to 220 million people’s social plans.
 Chris has launched multiple successful technology ventures, and has advised biotech startups and NYU Langone Hospital.
-Chris’s interest in health began when he was 12, and evolved into a passion after he was cured of a brain tumor when he was 16.
+Chris’ interest in health began when he was 12, and evolved into a passion after he was cured of a brain tumor when he was 16.
 Chris has researched and integrated longevity practices and interventions into his life for more than ten years, has achieved a biological age 13.6 years younger than his chronological age, and according to epigenetic tests like DunedInPACE, is aging 31% slower biologically than chronologically.